videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/use-participant/events.md

 ### onMediaStatusChanged()

-- `onMediaStatusChanged()` is a callback which gets triggered whenever a participant's video, audio is disabled or enabled.
+- `onMediaStatusChanged()` is a callback which gets triggered whenever a participant's video or audio is disabled or enabled.

 #### Example